chayan1004/SiZuGiftCardShop/replit.md

 - June 29, 2025.
 Enhanced all email templates with fully responsive design for mobile, tablet, and desktop devices
 - June 29, 2025.
 Corrected branding consistency to use "SiZu GiftCard" instead of "SiZu Pay" across all email templates
 - June 29, 2025.
 Implemented 100% production-ready email system with SPF/DKIM/DMARC support, delivery monitoring, and gradual volume scaling
+- June 29, 2025.
+Enhanced security architecture with role-based authentication system and dedicated merchant login page at /merchant-login

 ## Recent Production Enhancements